-The PUNCH Group celebrates our 35th anniversary this year.
+The PUNCH Group is proud of its 40 years of development.
 Scroll down to see how it all began and discover our company histories that embody the same core values established at our founding.

 The PUNCH history

 The beginning: Guido Dumarey's entrepreneurial journey takes off with the acquisition of New Impriver in Ghent (Belgium).
 A company that specialised in producing metal name-tags and the anodisation of aluminium for the automotive industry, various household applications, and the IT sector.

 Entering the consumer electronics market: Guido Dumarey founded Acyclon in Ghent and worked closely with Phillips electronics to produce telecommunication devices such as pagers.

 He later re-developed and brought to life a two-way communication pager called ‘Scottie’.